govau/notify-client-java/README.md

 `>  mvn exec:java -Dexec.mainClass=TestNotificationClient -Dexec.args="api-key-id service-id https://api.notifications.service.gov.uk"`

-You will be prompted to select an options to submit the API call.
+You will be prompted to select an option to submit the API call.